mmendoza1490/make_desicion/README.md

 PASS_DB="passwd1"
 PORT_DB=5432

-# page size for pagination
+# chunk size that your PC can support
 PAGINATION_CHUNK_SIZE = 1000
 ```